ukaric/API-Test/readme.md

 [![node](https://badge.fury.io/js/node.svg)]()

 ## Notes

+#### This is the branch with no code formatting.

 I documented the code so there should be no problem going over it.

-I have updated the code so it reflects on the feedback provided, I will also make another branch named `no-format` where I will disable `standard` linter for maximum compatibility even tho no matter the editor running `app.js` should work.
+I have updated the code so it reflects on the feedback provided, I will also make another branch named `no-format` where I will disable `prettier` formatter for maximum compatibility even tho no matter the editor running `app.js` should work.

 Regarding the bug I have documented my view on it if that is the bug i was asked to find.
 ## Enviroment